Vitamin Deficiency Symptoms, Causes and Complications - Vitamin Deficiency Treatments

 memory loss

-Adults who have a deficiency of vitamin D and B12 often experience problems with memory and remembrance.
+Memory loss and remembrance is often included in the vitamin D deficiency symptoms.
 Such vitamin deficiencies affect the brain’s memory retention capacity and could lead to more severe disorders such as Alzheimer’s.
+Vitamin B12 have similar affect.

 Behavioural changes